priyeranjansingh/how-to-disable-update-notification/README.md

 # how-to-disable-update-notification
 #how to disable update notification for user.
 How to install this plugin
-There is two method to upload this plugin
+There is two method to upload this plugin to your wordpress site

 First is manually upload plugin

-1.Download zip folder
+1. Download zip folder
 2. Extract zip folder and then place this folder wp-content/pluging/ directory
 3. Login with admin username and password
 4. Go to plugin page